jpacg/awesome-stars/README.md

 - [sandboxie](https://github.com/sandboxie/sandboxie) - The Sandboxie application
 - [darwin-xnu](https://github.com/apple/darwin-xnu) - The Darwin Kernel (mirror)
 - [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg) - OpenCore bootloader
-- [CloverBootloader](https://github.com/CloverHackyColor/CloverBootloader) - Bootloader for macOS, Windows and Linux in UEFI and in legacy mode
 - [quickjs](https://github.com/horhof/quickjs) - The official repo is at bellard/quickjs.
 - [smartdns](https://github.com/pymumu/smartdns) - A local DNS server to obtain the fastest website IP for the best Internet experience， 一个本地DNS服务器，获取最快的网站IP，获得最佳上网体验。
 - [antispy](https://github.com/mohuihui/antispy) - AntiSpy is a free but powerful anti virus and rootkits toolkit.It offers you the ability with the highest privileges that can detect,analyze and restore various kernel modifications and hooks.With its assistance,you can easily spot and neutralize malwares hidden from normal detectors.
 - [gpac](https://github.com/gpac/gpac) - Modular Multimedia framework for packaging, streaming and playing your favorite content.
-- [Undecimus](https://github.com/pwn20wndstuff/Undecimus) - unc0ver jailbreak for iOS 11.0 - 12.4
 - [redsocks](https://github.com/semigodking/redsocks) - transparent redirector of any TCP/UDP connection to proxy
 - [lede](https://github.com/coolsnowwolf/lede) - Lean's OpenWrt source
 - [redsocks](https://github.com/darkk/redsocks) - transparent TCP-to-proxy redirector
-- [openwrt](https://github.com/openwrt/openwrt) - This repository is a mirror of https://git.openwrt.org/openwrt/openwrt.git It is for reference only and is not active for check-ins or for reporting issues.
-We will continue to accept Pull Requests here.
-They will be merged via staging trees then into openwrt.git.
-All issues should be reported at: https://bugs.openwrt.org
 - [go-tun2socks](https://github.com/eycorsican/go-tun2socks) - A tun2socks implementation written in Go.
 - [nginx](https://github.com/nginx/nginx) - An official read-only mirror of http://hg.nginx.org/nginx/ which is updated hourly.
 Pull requests on GitHub cannot be accepted and will be automatically closed.
 The proper way to submit changes to nginx is via the nginx development mailing list, see http://nginx.org/en/docs/contributing_changes.html
 - [openresty](https://github.com/openresty/openresty) - High Performance Web Platform Based on Nginx and LuaJIT